bkuhn/talks/ELC-2014/compliance.markdown

      + But Harald disagreed with FSF's early 2000s &ldquo;no litigation&rdquo; strategy.
      + (in hindsight, Harald was right).

-+ launches multiple lawsuits in Germany (about 8 between 2005-2008).
++ Launches multiple lawsuits in Germany (about 8 between 2005-2008).

 + Quite successful.